 An impedance bridge (tympanometer) can document rhythmic changes in ear drum compliance.
 A long recording of ear drum compliance should be made with a tympanometer (a screener won't work here).
 According to Bance, tensor tympani function can be measured by detecting changes in middle ear impedence.
 They also noted that the most effective method of stimulating it are orbital puffs of air --i.e. the same as the stimuli that might elicit a blink ( Bance et al, 2012).

-Audiology research project ideas: one might be able to measure "thresholds" for the air puff stimulus, or loud noises, using similar methodology to blink reflexes, and thus develop a better method of diagnosing TT myoclonus.
+Audiology research project ideas: one might be able to measure "thresholds" for the air puff stimulus, or loud noises, or chewing/gritting the teeth/forceful eye closure -- using similar methodology to blink reflexes, and thus develop a better method of diagnosing TT myoclonus.

 There should not be movement of the ear drum in the stapedius myoclonus syndrome, as the stapedius does not insert onto the eardrum but rather onto the stapes.
 The stapedius is innervated by the 7th nerve, and is therefore part of a different circuit than the tensor tympani (5th nerve).